|Birth: ||Jul. 7, 1872, Sweden|

 Brown was employed by the Rein Printing Company of Houston, it was learned, and resided in the Bayou City at 312 Lamar street.
 He had planned a Labor Day family party, including his mother-in-law, Mrs. Buford, and came to Galveston for the week-end, engaging rooms at the Seaside hotel.
 After dinner Monday the plunge in the surf was proposed and the visitors went to the Murdoach bath house.
 Brown, it is understood, was ready for the water some time ahead of Mrs. Brown, and instead of waiting went out for a dip in advance.

 additional note: George Brown was buried in Hollywood Cemetery, Houston, TX, Highland Meadow, Lot 63, probably #4.
-It is unmarked, but next to plot #5 "Serena Brown" Serena Ada (Buford ) Harness Brown.
-Serena had been previously married to Henry N. Harness, he died June 30, 1908, buried in #3, when she was 26.
+It was unmarked in 1991, but next to plot #5 "Serena Brown" Serena Ada (Buford ) Harness Brown.
+Serena had been previously married to Henry N. Harness, he died from typhoid fever June 30, 1908, buried in #3, when she was 26.
 Their son, James H. Harness was born in 1906 and died in 1948.
 He is buried in lot 63, #6.

 Gustav Brown (1843 - 1914)